top of page

 Listening Again

 The heart was never just emotional.
 It was regulatory.
-It was informational.
+Informational.

 It maintained coherence between what we think, what we do, and what we become.